tanaikech/ResumableUploadForGoogleDrive_js/README.md

   1. New Class ResumableUploadToGoogleDrive2 was added.
 By this, the large file which is over the memory in the local PC can be uploaded by the resumable upload.

+- v2.0.1 (April 18, 2021)

+  1. From [this discussion](https://github.com/tanaikech/ResumableUploadForGoogleDrive_js/issues/7), checking the inputted custom chunk size was strengthened in the script.
+And, the following document was added.

+	- `chunkSize` : If you want to change the chunk size for the resumable upload, please use this.
+The default value is `52428800` (50 MB).
+This value is required to be in multiples of 256 KB (256 x 1024 bytes).
+Please be careful about this.
+[Ref](https://developers.google.com/drive/api/guides/manage-uploads#uploading)

 [TOP](#top)